discluster/roadmap/README.md

 ### CONTROL

 CONTROL processes are responsible for the management of clusters that exist on an individual system, i.e. there is one CONTROL process per machine.<br>
-CONTROL processes can be started before the system is booted, the processes will wait for MASTER to provide instructions on how many shards to handle in its clusters.
+CONTROL processes can be started before the system is booted, the processes will wait for MASTER to provide instructions on how many shards to handle in its clusters (If any - machines can also be configured to be redundant.
+More info in the CONTROL repository).

 After recieving instructions to spawn clusters, the CONTROL process is also responsible for the management of the clusters.
-The clusters themselves exist as child processes to CONTROL, and communicate with CONTROL via IPC (as opposed to MASTER, where CONTROL communicates through a WebSocket).
+Clusters may report information about their current state, including the amount of events they are handling.
+CONTROL processes can automatically load-balance the clusters it manages in case single clusters become too loaded.

 ### Clusters

 Clusters are the most numerous process type in a Discluster system.
 Clusters are responsible for serving shards to the Discord gateway, as well as handling events from the Discord gateway.<br>
-Clusters may serve differing amounts of shards, although the amount of shards per cluster will be the same for each machine, i.e. machine A could have 10 per cluster and machine B could have 7 per cluster.
+The amount of shards each cluster handles is 10 (Unless your bot can make use of [concurrent identifications](https://discord.com/developers/docs/topics/gateway#sharding-for-very-large-bots), in which case the shards per cluster will be equal to the maximum concurrency - usually 16).

 Each shard in a cluster is essentially just a WebSocket connection.
 Each socket will pass events up to the cluster for handling, mainly dispatch events (such as message creations).<br>
 From there, a custom packet handling* solution can be 'attached' to the cluster.
 More detail on this on the cluster repository (soon).